Sprinkler System Electricity Use

 - Sprinkler Heads: Sprinkler heads are the devices responsible for distributing water evenly over the designated area.
 There are various types of sprinkler heads, including rotor heads, fixed spray heads, and drip emitters, each designed for specific applications.
 They can be adjusted to control the range, pattern, and intensity of water distribution.

-- Pump (if applicable): In some cases, a pump is integrated into the system to increase water pressure.
+- Pump: In some cases, a pump is integrated into the system to increase water pressure.
 Pumps are especially useful in areas with low water pressure or when the system needs to cover a large area.
 They ensure that water is distributed effectively to all zones, even if the water source doesn't provide sufficient pressure.

 Types of Sprinkler Systems